Grandmacore kitchen ideas window with floral café curtains and cozy vintage sink decor

 Open shelving with everyday dishes adds charm and makes a kitchen feel warm and lived in.

-Instead of storing everything away, let your everyday items become part of the decor.
+A grandmacore kitchen feels lived in—not hidden behind cabinet doors.
+To begin with, instead of storing everything away, let your everyday items become part of the decor.

 • Stacking plates on open shelves